IoanaAlexandru/hw-egc-1/README.md

                     animatedmesh::Position brick_position)`
 * `bool Scene::CheckCollision(Ball *ball, Brick *brick)`
 * `void Ball::OnHit(animatedmesh::Position obstacle_position)`

+When a ball hits a brick, the brick will disappear by gradually shrinking.
+Therefore, when a brick is hit, its `Update()` function will first translate the brick to the origin, scale it and then translate it back to its place.
+This is done by gradually multiplying the model matrix with the translation and scale matrices in reverse order.

 Depending on the place where the ball collides with the brick, it will reflect in the same way as if hitting a wall.
 We need multiple conditions in order to determine which direction the ball is reflected in.